(Post updated September 14, 2023)

 Does the school offer “Early Decision” (ED)?

 ED programs allow for both early application and - as the name implies – an early admissions decision.
 Most ED programs are “binding”’ which means that when you are admitted through a school’s ED program, you are committed to that school and must submit your seat deposit to secure your spot.
-You must then withdraw all applications from all other law schools.
+Admission in this instance means you must then withdraw all applications from all other law schools.
 ED programs have “hard” deadlines.
 A hard deadline means that all your application materials must be submitted by a given date.
-“Hard” deadlines are not flexible and applications completed after that deadline will normally be deferred for consideration in the regular (non-ED) process.
+As the name implies, “hard” deadlines are not flexible and applications completed after that deadline will normally be deferred for consideration in the regular (non-ED) process.
 Early Decision programs are designed for applicants who are absolutely committed to attending a particular school from the start of the process.
-ED is not for applicants who want to weigh options
+ED is not for applicants who want to weigh options or are dependent on scholarship funding.

 Are there other "hard" deadlines outside of ED programs?